scrapbird/scrapbird.github.io/_posts/2017-11-09-chasing-necurs.md

 - Automatic detection and reporting of new necurs modules
 - Automatic categorization of email attachments
-- Automatic unpacking of Locky / Dridex payloads
+- Automatic unpacking of Locky / Dridex samples and config extraction
 - Collecting network / file IOCs including DGA domains and the IP addresses the bot will connect to

 I will be posting updates to this blog as I progress, this has been an ongoing project for me and I will continue to work on it as time allows (this isn't my day job).